Award Winning Engineering

-I was pleased to receive the "Best Of" award for structural engineer the fourth year in a row.
+I was pleased to receive the "Best Of" award for structural engineer the sixth year in a row.

 The white award is for a Frank Lloyd Wright - ish house in the Seattle area in 2000 that used a lot of innovative structural concrete.